mike632t/x11-calc/README.md

 'f' and where applicable 'g' and 'h' correspond to the function keys.

 'Ctrl-Z'  Quits,  and  'Ctrl-C' does a reset.
+For models  with  continuous memory 'Ctrl-Z' saves the current register contents, and 'Ctrl-C'  restores them to the original saved state.

 ### Debugging